Arthur W. Toga

 Arthur W. Toga is an American neuroscientist and the director of the Laboratory of Neuro Imaging (LONI) and the Mark and Mary Stevens Neuroimaging and Informatics Institute within the Keck School of Medicine of the University of Southern California.
 He is also the Ghada Irani Chair in Neuroscience and provost professor of ophthalmology, neurology, psychiatry and the behavioral sciences, radiology and engineering.

 He founded LONI in 1983 at the Washington University School of Medicine’s McDonnell Center for Higher Brain Function, and has done pioneering work on brain mapping and atlasing, global data sharing and neuroimaging informatics.

 Toga has been repeatedly named one of "the world’s most influential scientific minds" and a highly cited researcher by Thomson Reuters and Clarivate.

 Academic career

 Education

-Toga received his Bachelor of Science in psychology from the University of Massachusetts Amherst in Psychology (cum laude) in 1974.
+Toga received his Bachelor of Science in psychology from the University of Massachusetts Boston in Psychology (cum laude) in 1974.
 He obtained his Master of Science in Psychology/Neurosciences (cum laude) from Saint Louis University in 1976 and his PhD in Psychology/Neurosciences from Saint Louis University in 1978.